luhn/spillway/README.md

 * `MAX_CONNECTIONS` — The maximum number of connections that can be open at a single time.
 Defaults to 2000.
 * `QUEUE_TIMEOUT` — The time in milliseconds before a request times out in the queue.
 Defaults to five seconds.
+* `SERVER_TIMEOUT` — The time in milliseconds a request can be processed by the server before it times out.
+Defaults to 30 seconds.
 * `PORT` — The port to bind to.
 Defaults to 8000.
 * `HEALTHCHECK_PATH` — Requests matching this path will skip the queue.
 Defaults to `/healthcheck`.
 * `LOG_ADDRESS` — A syslog server to log to.
 See below for more details.